webeweb/smsmode-library/doc/index.md

 DOCUMENTATION
 =============

-The API provider can also be used with a debug flag and/or a logger with the following code:
+> IMPORTANT NOTICE: The API provider can also be used with a debug flag and/or
+> a logger with the following code:

 ```php
 use Psr\Log\LoggerInterface;